Experiences

 When it comes to New Zealand, Aussies can drive here no problem, but any traveller with a driver’s licence in a foreign language, for whatever reason, will need to have it translated or have an international driving licence.
 Do check this before you go as this may not be accurate at your time of travel.

-Be prepared for unexpected road hazards
+Be prepared for unexpected road hazard

 For example while renting a car in New Zealand is like renting in Australia, you need to be mindful of other hazards such as sheep and cattle which can blocks roads for hours.
 Be prepared to stop suddenly as you never know what is around the corner.